BAYKO in the Army & Navy Stores Catalogue

 Thanks to Dave Pittock for finding this excellent item for me.

 The image above is actually from a sixty year anniversary reproduction of the 1939/1940 catalogue by Trident Press International.
+The Glasgow University Archives also have an original copy - as, indeed, do I, now.

 Christmas General Products Catalogue 1957?